chrira/ms-techlab/01-using-oc-cli.md

 # Using oc cli

-Log into the Webconsole: [api.0xshift.dev](https://api.0xshift.dev) and get familiar with the interface.
+Log into the Webconsole: [master.six-zh-522a.openshiftworkshop.com](https://master.six-zh-522a.openshiftworkshop.com) and get familiar with the interface.

+Additionally, also visit the metrics URL to accept the certificate.
+This will make the application metrics appear automatically in the ui: https://hawkular-metrics.apps.six-zh-522a.openshiftworkshop.com/hawkular/metrics - There is not much to see on that URL, but your browser must accept the certificate.

+Ok, let's move over to do something:

 Create a new project from the webui called: